 As your private cloud has matching CPUs within the cluster members and Ceph is used for the block storage, you can “live migrate” VMs from node to node.
 This means no discernible downtime for applications, usually just a few dropped ping packets.
 So if you see resource contention on the Control Plane servers, just migrate a few VMs off to a Converged server.
 For more background, see Converged vs Hyper Converged.

 Hope that helps.
-Questions about balancing Control Plane needs with Compute and Storage in a hyper converged private cloud?
-Please ask them in the comments below or find me on LinkedIn.
+If you are still researching, this article is part of our series on How to create a private cloud.
+If you have questions about balancing Control Plane needs with Compute and Storage in a hyper converged private cloud please ask them in the comments below or find me on LinkedIn.